 For the Years Ended

 December 31

-2021 20 2020
+2022 2021

-Product Sales \$ 54,476 \$ 63,627
+Product Sales \$ 69,797 \$ 54,476

-Services 94 365
+Services 31 94

-Total revenues \$ 54,570 \$ 63,992
+Total revenues \$ 69,828 \$ 54,570

 Concentrations of Credit Risk-The Company's product revenues are concentrated in the technology industry, which is highly competitive and rapidly changing.
 Significant technological changes in the industry or customer requirements, or the emergence of competitive products with new capabilities or technologies, could adversely affect the Company's consolidated operating results.
 Financial instruments that potentially subject the Company to credit risk consist primarily of cash and cash equivalents and accounts receivable.
-Cash and cash equivalents are deposited with high-quality, federally insured commercial banks in the United States and cash balances are in excess of federal insurance limits at December 31, 2021 and 2020.
+Cash and cash equivalents are deposited with high-quality, federally insured commercial banks in the United States and cash balances are in excess of federal insurance limits at December 31, 2022 and 2021.
 The Company generally does not require collateral or other security in support of accounts receivable.
 To reduce credit risk, management performs ongoing credit evaluations of its customers' financial condition.
 The Company analyzes the need for reserves for potential credit losses and records allowances for doubtful accounts when necessary.
-The Company had allowances for such losses totaling approximately \$932 and \$65 at December 31, 2021 and 2020, respectively.
+The Company had allowances for such losses totaling approximately \$113 and \$932 as of December 31, 2022 and 2021, respectively.